-The general chemical reaction network of \cref{eq: jump process} is described by the following chemical master equation (CME)~\cite{vank1992} which describes the time-evolution of the ensemble probability $P(\boldsymbol{y};t)$ as follows:
+\comm{ Because we consider incompletely specified biochemical reactions networks in which the components of interest $\boldsymbol{x}$ may depend on components $\boldsymbol{u}$ whose dynamics is not specified (see \cref{eq: jump process}) we cannot analyze the system's complete chemical master equation but analyze the following marginalized dynamics for the probability $P(\boldsymbol{x};t)$ distribution of components of interest~\cite{Hilfinger2016a}

+where for notational simplicity we suppress the functional dependence of the reaction rates $\mathcal{R}_k$ on the specified and unspecified components.}

-In general, the CME is analytically intractable for nonlinear systems without the use of approximations such as separation of timescales.
-However, exact statistical moment invariants can be derived from the chemical master equation for arbitrary systems at stationary.
-Such invariants are the key ingredient in the derivations of the general bounds presented for classes of sparsely characterizes systems here and in previous work~\cite{Hilfinger2016a, Hilfinger2016, Euan2021, Euan2024}.
-For example, the time-evolution of the first-order ensemble moments can be obtained directly from the CME~\cite{Lestas2008,Hilfinger2016a} and are given as follows:
+\comm{The conditional rates are impossible to determine without specifying the dynamics of all unspecified components that directly or indirectly affect the components of interest.
+However, exact statistical moment invariants can be derived from \cref{eq: cCME} for incompletely specified systems at stationarity}.
+Such invariants are the key ingredient in deriving general bounds for classes of sparsely characterizes systems here and in previous work~\cite{Hilfinger2016a, Hilfinger2016, Euan2021, Euan2024}.
+For example, the time-evolution of the first-order ensemble moments can be obtained directly from the marginalized CME~\cite{Lestas2008,Hilfinger2016a}:

-where $R_i^+(\boldsymbol{y}), R_i^-(\boldsymbol{y})$ are the total birth and death fluxes, respectively, of $Y_i$ molecules given the current state of the system $\boldsymbol{y}$ and $\langle \cdot \rangle$ denotes an ensemble average -- i.e.
+where $R_i^+, R_i^-$ are the total birth and death fluxes, respectively, of $X_i$ molecules given the current state of the system $\boldsymbol{x}$ and $\langle \cdot \rangle$ denotes an ensemble average, i.e.,

-for any function $f$ of the state-vector $\boldsymbol{y}$.
+for any function $f$ of the state-vector $\boldsymbol{x}$.
 Mathematically, the birth and death fluxes are given as